Valkure-Yip/ai-debate/README.md

    - Model selection
    - System prompt (persona)
    - Response parameters
+   - Access to MCP tools (if configured)

+2. **MCP Tool Connection**: If `mcp_config.json` exists:

+   - Connect to configured MCP servers (e.g., Tavily for web search)
+   - Load available tools and make them accessible to debaters

-2. **Opening Statements**: Both debaters present their initial positions
+3. **Opening Statements**: Both debaters present their initial positions

-3. **Debate Rounds**: For each round:
+4. **Debate Rounds**: For each round:

    - Debater 1 reads Debater 2's last message and responds
+   - If needed, debater uses tools (web search, file access, etc.)
    - Debater 2 reads Debater 1's new response and counters
+   - Tool calls are logged and displayed
    - All messages are tracked in conversation history

-4. **Context Preservation**: Each model maintains its full conversation history, enabling coherent, context-aware responses throughout the debate
+5. **Context Preservation**: Each model maintains its full conversation history, enabling coherent, context-aware responses throughout the debate

+6. **Tool Enhancement**: Models automatically decide when to use tools based on their information needs

 ## Examples of Debate Topics